Prague beer scene

 university where a small brewery exists for the courses run there.
 The

-beer is served on draught in the bar within building G although on our visit
+beer is served on draught in the various bars around the campus although

 adventurous, this, being a 15-minute bus ride out of Prague and then

-showing where the beer can be found in the University campus - the places
+showing where the beer can be found - the places

 highlighted in red (NOT the red buildings on the map!) sell the beer so the